Take the pledge to Help

 Take the pledge.

-Well the tax to clean up the lagoon passed and plans are proceeding for de mucking, for additional storm water improvements and septic tank conversions to public sewers/water treatment.
+Well the tax proposal to clean up the lagoon passed and plans are proceeding for de mucking, for additional storm water improvements and septic tank conversions to public sewers/water treatment.
 For education

 There are rules in place not to place yard fertilizer during the Florida wet season.